ssuihko/SocialMediaApp/WORKFLOW.md

 git push -u origin 'my-branch-name'
 ```

-6. Navigate to your pr in the repositry.
+6. Navigate to your branch in the repositry.
 In case your updates are recent, you should see a similar message:

 ![image info](./img/pr_message.png)